Welcome Basic Studio Gear Additional Gear Buying Guides Components Background

 Whatever the reason, just know that you need it if you want to power your condenser mic.

-The good news is that it is a standard feature on most mixers and audio interfaces.
+The good news is that it is a standard feature on nearly every mixer and audio interface on the market.

 This is good feature to check for when narrowing down your mixer / audio interface selection... not having this option will effectively eliminate the condenser mic from your arsenal.